-Fig. 11.11: Two-photon resonance of the 1s-2s transition of atomic hydrogen.
+Fig. 11.11 Two-photon resonance of the 1s-2s transition of atomic hydrogen.
 See text.
-By permission of T. W. Hänsch [49].
-121.7 nm of the directly adjacent 1s-2p Lyman α line.
-Furthermore, and in contrast to the adjacent 2p state (lifetime 0.1 ns), the decay rate of this metastable level is only about $7 \,\mathrm{s}^{-1}$ and promises a very unusually narrow linewidth of just 1 Hz!
-For many years T. W. Hänsch and his coworkers have studied more and more exactly the 1s-2s transition of atomic hydrogen and are steadily approaching this ultimate goal of spectroscopy.
-At present their best published value is about $\Delta \nu \simeq 1 \text{ kHz}$ at 243 nm [49], i.e. for a transition frequency of $\nu{1s2s} = 2466 \text{ THz}$ already a Q-value of more than 1012!
+By permission of T. W. Hänsch [87].
+The hydrogen atom is an atom of outstanding interest for spectroscopists.
+In contrast to all other systems, it is a two-body system and allows direct comparison with theoretical predictions, especially of quantum electrodynamics.2 Its energy levels are principally determined just by the Rydberg constant, which as a result of two-photon spectroscopy is today the most exactly measured physical constant of all.
+The most interesting transition wavelength for precision measurements is the 1s-2s transition driven by \times 243 nm.
+This wavelength can be generated experimentally in a much more convenient way than the 121.7 nm of the directly adjacent 1s-2p Lyman α line.
+2) This assertion though is challenged since at present the physical significance of the extremely precise measurement is limited by the relatively insufficient knowledge of the structure of the proton, which consists of several particles and is in fact not point-like as assumed by Dirac theory.
+Furthermore, and in contrast to the adjacent 2p state (lifetime 0.1 ns), the decay rate of this metastable level is only about 7 s^{-1} and promises a very unusually narrow linewidth of just 1 Hz!
+For many years T. W. Hänsch (born 1941, Nobel prize 2005) and his coworkers have studied more and more exactly the 1s-2s transition of atomic hydrogen and are steadily approaching this ultimate goal of spectroscopy.
+At present their best published value is about $\Delta \nu \simeq 1$ kHz at 243 nm [87], i.e. for a transition frequency of $\nu{1s2s} = 2466$ THz already a Q value of more than 10^{12} !
 By a phase coherent comparison of the optical transition frequency with the time standard of the caesium atomic clock, the 1s-2s transition frequency has meanwhile become the best-known optical frequency of all (and thus wavelength as well, see p.
-32, [73]): $f{1s2s} = 2\,466\,061\,413\,187.103(46)$ kHz.
+39) [56]: $f{1s2s} = 2\,466\,061\,413\,187.103(46)$ kHz.

 During detection of the 1s-2s spectrum, another interesting spectroscopic effect occurs: the observed lines are asymmetric and slightly shifted to red frequencies with increasing velocity of the atoms.
 The reason for this is the Doppler effect of second order, which is not suppressed in two-photon spectroscopy.
-For the hydrogen atom it plays an 3This assertion though is challenged since at present the physical significance of the extremely precise measurement is limited by the relatively insufficient knowledge of the structure of the proton, which consists of several particles and is in fact not point-like as assumed by Dirac theory. important role due to its low mass and therefore high velocity.
-Only for very low velocities the relatively symmetric signal of Fig. 11.11 is observed.
-The line shift caused by the second-order Doppler effect is proportional to $\Delta \nu{2o} = \omega (v/c)^2/2$ and can be explained by the time dilation known from the special theory of relativity.
+For the hydrogen atom it plays an important role due to its low mass and therefore high velocity.
+Only for very low velocities is the relatively symmetric signal of Fig. 11.12 observed.
+The line shift caused by the second-order Doppler effect is proportional to $\Delta v{20} = \omega (v/c)^2/2$ and can be explained by the time dilation known from the special theory of relativity.
 In a moving atomic inertial reference frame time seems to run more slowly than for an observer at rest in the laboratory frame.
+In the experiment the observation has been made that the different line shapes of Fig. 11.12 are a function of the temperature of the nozzle from which the hydrogen atoms are ejected into the evacuated spectrometer.
+They have a velocity distribution corresponding to the nozzle temperature, and they travel through the exciting UV laser beam for a length of about 30 cm.
+The linewidth is determined by the time of flight.

-Fig. 11.12: Second-order Doppler effect of the two-photon spectrum of atomic hydrogen.
+Fig. 11.12 Second-order Doppler effect of the two-photon spectrum of atomic hydrogen.